-Consistent with decades of past practice, the Secretary prepared an environmental assessment of Shell's exploration plan.
-That 109-page assessment explicitly relied upon, for example, the environmental impact statements prepared for the three Beaufort Sea lease sales, and the two supplemental environmental assessments that had been prepared for the latter two of those sales.
+The Secretary prepared an environmental assessment of Shell's exploration plan.
+That 132-page assessment explicitly relied upon, for example, the environmental impact statement prepared for Chukchi Sea Lease Sale 193.
 MMS also had available a draft environmental impact statement prepared in 2008 that addressed proposed future lease sales in the Beaufort and Chukchi Seas.
+The Shell's

-MMS concluded that environmental conditions at the proposed drill sites do not deviate from the general conditions described in the Beaufort Sea lease sale environmental impact statement; that there are no indications from recent studies or site-specific information that the prospect areas differ from what was generally described in that environmental impact statement; and that no sensitive seafloor biological communities or habitats have been identified at the proposed
+MMS concluded that environmental conditions at the proposed drill sites do not deviate from the general conditions described in the Chukchi Sea lease sale environmental impact statement; that there are no indications from recent studies or site-specific information that the prospect areas differ from what was